This fresh tomato salad, dressed with a simple dressing of olive oil and balsamic vinegar, is ready in just 10 minutes.

 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-Take them out of the fridge an hour before serving them, and remix the salad.
+You can keep the leftovers in an airtight container in the fridge for up to three days.
+Take them out of the refrigerator an hour before serving them and remix the salad.
+Tomatoes taste better at room temperature.

 More Tomato Recipes